ExpressLRS/Docs/docs/quick-start/receivers/hmes900.md

 Receiver protocol is `CRSF` with `serialrx_inverted = off` and `serialrx_halfduplex = off`.

 The next step will not be able to proceed properly and you'll have issues later if any of these are set differently.
 Once you have configured your Flight Controller software, close its Configurator and unplug-replug the USB cable from the FC or your computer.
 This will refresh the connection and you'll be ensured that the port is not busy (of high importance with the Passthrough Flashing Method).

+## Flashing Happymodel ES900RX

+Following are the flashing methods for Happymodel ES900RX.

 ### <span class="custom-heading" data-id="1">Flashing via Passthrough</span>